BernardoTCapelo/BookMe_Churn_Prediction/README.md

 * BarService - Satisfaction level of customer regarding bar service (0 to 5)

 ## Predictive Models
-The predictive models tested in this model where:
+The predictive models tested in this project were:
 * Logistic Regression
 * Random Forest Classifier
 * KNN Classifier
 * Decision Tree Classifier
 * Neural Network (MLP) Classifier
 * Gradient Boosting Classifier
 According to the obtained results for each model, the best model is either Random Forest Classifier or Gradient Bossting Classifier.
+For the delivery report, the chosen model was the Random Forest Classifier.

 ## Project Status
 Finished.